abbreviatedman/grinterest/README.md

 * The first is to center the square images within each rectangle.
 Do this for the landscape row(s).
 If your particular grid solution already did this for you, you're done!
 * The second solution is to streeeeeetch the square images.
 Do this for the portrait row(s).
 Again, if your particular grid solution already did this for you, you're done!
 * Now for the better solution: put the squares all in their own rows or columns, and leave the rectangles in their respective rows and columns.
 You will very likely have to do a fair bit of work to make this happen, but it'll look _real nice_.
 Think about what portion of the container each row and column should take up.
 Then make it so!

+### Stretch Goals

+* Got a custom design that works well with your pictures?
+Let's ruin it.
+Turn every photo 90 degrees using CSS's "transform" property, paired with the "rotate" value.
+(Look it up if you don't know it!
+It's cool!)
+You should do this with a class on each image, NOT by changing each one individually, NOR by rotating the whole grid--that last solution is toooooo easy... though you can try it for fun!
+Now rejigger your CSS to line up as well as you can with the new image orientations.
+* Make sure you've committed.
+Now!
+Switch things back 90 degrees to where they were before, but NOT by changing the CSS.
+How will you do this?
+Well, you already have the code, right?
+You can ROLL BACK to the previous commit.
+When you're done, your project will be _rewound_ to its previous state.
+Ladies and gentlemen, I give you: git.